microsoft/CNTK/Documentation/Documents/Configuration Files.md

 -   **labelType** – \[{Category},Regression,None\] the type of label

 The UCIFastReader is a text-based reader, and though it is optimized for speed, is still significantly slower than reading binary files.
 To improve training speed that may be limited by the data reader the content of the dataset can be cached the first time through the dataset, and subsequently read from a binary cache saved to disk.
 UCIFastReader uses BinaryReader and BinaryWriter to make this cache and to read from it.
 BinaryReader and BinaryWriter support multiple datasets in a single file, so data read from multiple files can all be cached in a single file.
-Please refer to BinaryWriter to see a sample of how to setup a UCIFastReader with caching.
+Please refer to BinaryWriter to see a sample of how to set up a UCIFastReader with caching.

 #### HTKMLFReader